Ferdinand Pascual

 Ferdinand "Bong" Pascual (born July 30, 1970) is a Filipino basketball referee who has officiated in the FIBA World Cup and the Summer Olympics.
 He also served as a referee for the UNTV Cup and the National Collegiate Athletic Association (NCAA).

 Early life and education

-Pascual was born on July 30, 1970 is a Filipino basketball referee.
-He has been officiating FIBA-sanctioned basketball games since November 12, 2002. and spent his early years in Cabanatuan.
+Pascual was born on July 30, 1970 He spent his early years in Cabanatuan.
 He was sent to Baguio to complete his education where he studied at the University of Baguio.
 He was part of the university's basketball team, the Cardinals.
 He obtained a commerce degree in the University and became a nursing aide prior to becoming a full-time referee.
 He has also considered pursuing a career in dentistry.

 Refereeing career

+Domestic

+Pascual also was a former referee at the Philippine Basketball Association who officiated from 2006 to 2012.
+He also served as a referee for the UNTV Cup and the National Collegiate Athletic Association (NCAA).

 International

 Pascual has been officiating FIBA-sanctioned basketball games since November 12, 2002.
 Pascual has officiated in various international competitions including the 2014 and 2019 FIBA World Cup.
 He officiated in a pre-Olympic tournament held prior to the 2008 Summer Olympics.

 In 2016, Pascual was nominated by the FIBA as one of the officials that was to work in the 2016 Summer Olympics held at Rio de Janeiro, Brazil.
 Pascual is the second Filipino referee to officiate an Olympic basketball game, next to Medardo Felipe in the 1984 Olympic Games.
 He officiated games at the 2020 Summer Olympics in Tokyo, Japan held in 2021, despite not being able to officiate in the Olympic qualifier in Victoria, Canada due to logistics issue caused by the COVID-19 pandemic.